amlan-banaji/amlan-banaji.github.io/_pages/teaching.md

 ---
 {% include base_path %}

+From March to May 2026 I will lecture the Probability 2 mathematics course at the University of Jyväskylä.

 From March to May 2024 I lectured the Elements of Topology mathematics course to 90 second-year undergraduate students at Loughborough University.